perwin/pyimfit/README.md

    Clang++/LLVM that includes support for OpenMP (note that this does *not* include the Apple-built version of Clang++ that comes with Xcode for macOS, since that does not include OpenMP).

+   * PyImfit uses SCons to build the base Imfit library that the Python module is built on top of;
+   this can be installed with `pip` (see below).

-   * PyImfit also requires SCons and Cython for installation, but these should be automatically installed (if not already present) when running the setup.py script.
+   * PyImfit also requires Cython for installation, but thjis should be automatically installed (if not already present) when running the `setup.py` script.

 #### Steps for building PyImfit from source:

 1. Install necessary external libraries (FFTW3, GSL, NLopt)

+    * These can be installed from source, or via package managers (e.g., Homebrew on macOS)

+    * Note that version 2.0 or later of GSL is required!

+2. Install SCons, e.g.

+       $ pip install scons

+3. Clone the PyImfit repository

+       $ git clone --recurse-submodules git://github.com/perwin/pyimfit.git

-2. Build the Python package
+4. Build the Python package

+   * **[TBA: stuff about specifying compiler on macOS; paths to libraries]**

    * For testing purposes (installs a link to current directory in your usual package-install location)

          $ python3 setup.py develop